bgeorgios/XSEAr/R/Documentation.md

 ***pwmGEV***:

 Function to fit a GEV distribution using the probability weighted moments (PWM) method.
-An initial guess for shape parameter (xi) is required since it is numerically optimized as a function of 1^{st}
+An initial guess for shape parameter (xi) is required since it is numerically optimized as a function of the first three sample PWMs.